China Might Bomb North Korea If It Crosses Beijing’s ‘Bottom Line’

 The northeastern provinces of Liaoning and Jilin border North Korea.
 Together with three other provinces, these provinces make up the Northern Theater Command.

-“We all know that the DPRK’s sixth nuclear test is imminent, and various parties, especially China, are generally worried about this,” the editorial commented.
+“We all know that the DPRK’s sixth nuclear test is imminent, and various parties, especially China, are generally worried about this,” the surprising Chinese editorial commented.

-“If by any chance nuclear leakage or pollution incidents happen, the damage to northeast China environment will be catastrophic and irreversible,” the military report explained.
+“If by any chance nuclear leakage or pollution incidents happen, the damage to northeast China’s environment will be catastrophic and irreversible,” the Chinese report explained.

-The commentary points out that North Korea’s nuclear facilities are “fixed and known” to the outside world, theoretically making them easier to strike.
-China might permanently wipe out the North’s ability to produce nuclear material for nuclear weapons.
+The commentary points out that North Korea’s nuclear facilities are “fixed and known” to the outside world, adding that China might wipe out the North’s ability to produce nuclear material for nuclear weapons should it’s nuclear activities adversely affect China.

 The report also stressed that North Korea must not “fall into turmoil,” causing refugees to spill across the border.
 Furthermore, China will never accept a North Korean government that is hostile to Beijing, nor will it ever tolerate U.S. forces crossing the Yalu River in a conflict on the peninsula.